 What are Drones?

 Drones were originally built for military purposes, but recent advances in technology have led to a wider application of their use in a variety of settings.
 They are essentially an aircraft without a human pilot on-board, not requiring any rest.
-Therefore, they can be flown for extended periods of time, limited only by fuel capacity and possible mechanical failures.
+Therefore, they can be flown for extended periods, limited only by fuel capacity and possible mechanical failures.
 Drones are rapidly growing in popularity and can now be equipped with numerous sensors and cameras.
 Data obtained from drones can include information regarding a variety of concerns, like methane emissions at a cattle ranch to radioactive zones at a defunct Superfund site.
 From rapid deliveries to security surveillance and more, drones have proven to be extremely beneficial in places that are inaccessible or unsafe for a person to enter.

 But, drones have also raised a lot of issues – especially those relating to privacy.
 Because they are so discreet and can be misused in many ways, people have become increasingly worried about drones and their safety.